Infertility warriors gather for support

 Lang already had a support group online.
 But she and Kaiser could share similar experiences and loss face to face.
 They both tried in-vitro fertilization as well as fetal implantation, and both had multiple miscarriages.

-“We did a frozen transfer, and that one was a chemical pregnancy which was like a very early miscarriage so it ends before six weeks,” Kaiser recalled.
+“We did a frozen transfer, and that one was a chemical pregnancy which was like a very early miscarriage so it ends before 6 weeks,” Kaiser recalled.

-The cost of procedures is high, and in Wisconsin it all comes out of pocket.
+The cost of procedures is high, and in Wisconsin, it all comes out of pocket.
 In addition, there are no fertility clinics in this area.

 “Around here, there isn’t a fertility clinic.
 You just have to travel either way.
 So you’re going to go to Illinois, or Minnesota or Green Bay.
 Madison just got one too.”